DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 	La bouilloire : « There's still water in it.
 It's cold. »

-	Le yucca à droite du frigo : « I'll be gardening this weekend.
-But okay, I’ll take it. »
+	Le yucca à droite du frigo : « I'll be gardening this later.
+But I’ll take it. »

 	Les tupperwares à gauche de l’évier : « I know how to make them fart.
 I’ll take one. »